zalando/zalando-howto-open-source/README.md

 The Guild will ask you to transfer the project yourself to the Incubator, first by filing an Issue on the project and then via HipChat/one-on-one.
 If we don’t get any response within 14 days, or if you agree to the transfer but don’t take action within a week (seven days), your project will be relocated to the Incubator for you.

 ######Is it possible to transfer GitHub issues from one project to the other?
 No, GitHub doesn’t allow it.
+(There are migration tools that can copy issues and their comments to another project, but these don't transfer the relevant author info; they assign ownership to the account used by the migration tool.)

 ######Is it possible to transfer the ownership of a Github repo to someone else?
 Yes.